Top 10 Omicron updates: Restrictions likely in Mumbai if positivity rate crosses 5%, says minister

 - England and Wales in the United Kingdom on Tuesday registered close to 1,30,000 new Covid-19 infections, a record 24-hour count as cases of the new variant continue to increase, reported AFP.

-- The Australian government may make immediate changes to the country’s Covid-19 testing rules to ease the pressure as cases surge in the country, reported Reuters.

-- Poland reported 794 Covid deaths on Wednesday, which is the highest number of fatalities recorded in the country, the deputy health minister said, reported Reuters.
+- Poland reported 794 Covid deathson Wednesday, which is the highest number of fatalities recorded in the country, the deputy health minister said, reported Reuters.